TheMariechen/maria-final-project/README.md

 # Buying Friends?
-# Modelling Pro-Russian Voting Behaviour in the UNGA
+Pro-Russian Voting Behaviour in the UNGA

 ## Project Overview